 - Merging station observation with proxies (satellite rainfall estimates and reanalysis temperature products)

-• Extract data from gridded products, including satellite, reanalysis and combined data products, at any point, for selected a box, and for any administrative boundary
+- Extraction of data from gridded products, including satellite, reanalysis, and combined data products, at any point, for a selected box, and for any administrative boundary; and

-• Analyze and visualize station and gridded datasets.
+- Various analysis and visualization of station and gridded datasets.